andre-ye/andre-ye.github.io/english/spring/reading-notes/station-11/part-8.md

   - A man came at her in her first year with the Symphony.
   - Mackinaw City; met brigands.
 - They walked with Sayid, listening for the dog.
-- They walk in the forst and hear the prophet and his dog.
+- They walk in the forest and hear the prophet and his dog.
-- They discover Kirsten; Kirsten says that hte archer killed Sayid and August.
+- They discover Kirsten; Kirsten says that the archer killed Sayid and August.
 - The prophet says that the world is an ocean of darkness.
 - The boy had shot the prophet in the head; August's arrows shot the other two; the boy committed suicide.
 - Inside the prophet was a copy of the New Testament and a page torn from Dr. Eleven.